jbmunozhuercano/foundation-sass/README.md

 You can use the compiler you want, Koala, Scout, Grunt, whatever...

-Add your own styles to the app.scss file.
+Add your own styles to the app.scss file in the scss folder.